 The global electric mobility movement is picking up speed—so much so that experts predict EVs are close to the “tipping point” of rapid mass adoption.
-In fact, according to BloombergNEF, EVs will represent more than two-thirds of passenger vehicle sales by 2040.
+In fact, according to BloombergNEF, EVs will represent more than two-thirds of global passenger vehicle sales by 2040.

 So, what’s behind the rapid uptake of EVs?
 Put simply, EVs are more accessible, affordable, and attractive than ever before.
 And these advances owe a lot to how EV batteries—the most expensive part of an EV–have evolved.